Unboxed-Software/solana-course/content/type-cosplay.md

+---
-# Type Cosplay
+title: Type Cosplay

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Explain the security risks associated with not checking account types
 - Implement an account type discriminator using long-form Rust
 - Use Anchor's `init` constraint to initialize accounts
 - Use Anchor's `Account` type for account validation
+---

 # TL;DR